Will Spain finally have a government?

 About a third of voters are still undecided, opinion polls showed, meaning even unlikely scenarios still have a chance of happening.

 No matter what happens, this will always be a possibility.
-Rival parties will all try to put the blame for a possible repeat election on each other, but the threat of this happening will also be the main reason behind efforts to strike a deal.
+Rival parties will all try to blame each other but the threat of this happening will also be the main reason behind efforts to strike a deal.

 Next to impossible.
 Opinion polls, political leaders and analysts all agree this will not happen.
-The Socialists are ahead but with less than a third of the votes.
+The Socialists are ahead in opinion polls but with less than a third of the votes.

-Additional reporting by Clara-Laeila Laudette; Writing by Ingrid Melander, Editing by Angus MacSwan
+Additional reporting by Clara-Laeila Laudette; Writing by Ingrid Melander; Editing by Angus MacSwan and Frances Kerry